D. J. Humphries: Professional career

+Arizona Cardinals

-After his junior season, Humphries entered the 2015 NFL Draft, and was selected with the 24th overall pick by the Arizona Cardinals.
+After his junior season, Humphries entered the 2015 NFL draft and was selected with the 24th overall pick by the Arizona Cardinals.
 He was the highest selected Florida offensive lineman since Mike Pouncey in 2011.

 On June 1, 2015, the Cardinals signed Humphries to a four-year, $8.91 million rookie contract with $7.26 million guaranteed and a signing bonus of $4.74 million.

 Throughout his rookie training camp and in the preseason, Humphries displayed revolting play in practice and preseason.
 Head coach Bruce Arians nicknamed him "knee-deep", explaining that you need to keep "A knee in his ass every day" to keep him motivated.

 He started his rookie season as the Cardinals' third right tackle on their depth chart, behind veterans Earl Watford and Bobby Massie.
 During his rookie season, he was inactive for all 16 regular season games and both postseason contests.
 He was the only first round draft pick in 2015 to be inactive the entire season.

 To begin his second season with the Cardinals, Humphries was named the starting right tackle to begin the regular season.
-He had his professional debut and first career start in the Arizona Cardinals' season opening 21-23 loss to the New England Patriots.
-On November 27, 2016, he made his first career start at left tackle in a 19-38 loss to the Atlanta Falcons.
+He had his professional debut and first career start in the Cardinals' season opening 23–21 loss to the New England Patriots.
+On November 27, 2016, he made his first career start at left tackle in a 38–19 loss to the Atlanta Falcons.
 Starting left tackle Jared Veldheer suffered a torn triceps a few games prior and Humphries replaced the struggling John Wetzel who was in place of Veldheer.
 On December 11, 2016, Humphries suffered a concussion during the first half of a Week 14 23-26 loss to the Miami Dolphins.

 Humphries entered the 2017 season as the Cardinals' starting left tackle.
 He suffered an MCL sprain in Week 1 and missed the next four games.
 He returned in Week 6 and started the next four games at left tackle.
 However in Week 10 on Thursday Night Football, Humphries left the game with a knee injury.
 He was later diagnosed with a dislocated knee cap and an MCL injury and was ruled out for the season.

 On April 24, 2018, the Cardinals picked up the fifth-year option on Humphries' contract.
 He started the first nine games at left tackle before suffering a knee injury in Week 10.
 He missed the next three games before being placed on injured reserve on December 5, 2018.

 On February 17, 2020, Humphries signed a three-year, $45 million contract extension with the Cardinals through the 2022 season.

 On August 2, 2022, Humphries signed a three-year, $66.6 million contract extension with the Cardinals through the 2025 season.

 On November 26, 2022, Humphries was placed on injured reserve with a back injury.

+December 31st, 2023 Humphries tore his ACL in a victory over the Philadelphia Eagles.
+He would be placed on injured reserve later in the week.

+On March 13, 2024, Humphries was released by the Cardinals after nine seasons.